pin-yu/datalab-drinks-backend/README.md

 }
 ```

-## TODO
-- dockerize (in development)
-- get history orders, not only just get this week's order (in development)

 ## Change Log
 ### 2021/4/23 - Version 2.2.0
 - Update Cama drinks menu
+- dockerize the server

 ### 2021/4/3 - Version 2.1.0
 - Enable HTTPS
 - Slightly revise menu format
-    - Add a enable flag within sugar list
+    - Add an enable flag within the sugar list
-    - Add an enable flag within ice list
+    - Add an enable flag within the ice list

 ### 2021/3/19 - Version 2.0.0
 - change URL from /v1 to /v2
 - Revise the returned format of /v2/menu in order to aggregate the business logic in this project
-    - sugar and ice list will be returned within the item
+    - sugar and ice list will be returned within an item

 ### 2021/2/17 - Version 1.0.0
 - First release